Bl. Karl of Austria

 St. Isidore of Seville

-Isidore was born in a 6th century Spain which was split between Catholic Spaniards and Arian Visigoths.
-He came from a pious family (three of his siblings were also saints) and assisted his brother St. Leander in converting the Arian Goths to Catholicism and reuniting the country.
-He succeeded his brother Leander as Archbishop of Seville.
+Isidore was born in 6th century Cartagena, Spain during complex political times; with the country split between Catholic Spaniards and Arian Visigoths.
+He came from a pious family (three of his siblings were also saints) and assisted his brother St. Leander in converting the Arian Goths to Catholicism, reuniting the country.

 St. Stanislaus of Cracow